Research Directions

 Realistically model, predict, or mine human behavior.

 My research has investigated means to realistically analyze human behavior online by focusing on ways to exploit information redundancies generated by user behavior.
 The methodology has been used to identify sarcasm on Twitter, to identify users across sites, among other behaviors.
-For more on the topic see this article, this chapter, or our recent workshop on the topic.
+For more on the topic see this article or this textbook chapter.
 As a by-product, my research on human behavior modeling has had implication in information verification, privacy and security.

 Evaluation in Social Media Research